|

 As briefly mentioned above, during Hanukkah we use a 9-branch menorah called a "Hanukkiya".
 The tradition is that we are to set our hanukkiah in a window where everyone can see it; and for consecutive eight days at sunset, we light the chamash (servant candle which is in the center of the hanukkiah) and use it to light the other candles.

-In other words, on the first day we light the chamash with a match/lighter and then use it to light the first candle (beginning at the far right and working to the left as the days go by).
+In other words, on the first day we light the chamash with a match/lighter and then use the chamash to light the first candle (beginning at the far RIGHT and working to the LEFT as the days go by).
 On the first day we have the chamash and one candle lit.
 On the second day, we take a new chamash and use it to light TWO candles (again beginning at the far right, meaning a total of three candles lit - the chamash and two candles)...repeating this for all 8 days when all the candles are lit.
 Each time we allow the candles to burn all the way down and replace them; each night we use a new chamash candle.

 A suggested prayer as you light the candles: